counter-flow/bigspring-hugo-startup-theme/exampleSite/content/english/_index.md

     # feature item loop
-    - name : "Test Yaml Syntax Updates" icon : "ti-headphone-alt" content : "Preview how a new Yaml convention will be applied before sending a Pull Request"
+    - name : "Test Yaml Syntax Updates" icon : "ti-headphone-alt" content : "Preview and get feedback from the teams for a new Yaml syntax rule before requesting changes in all your repositories"

     # feature item loop
     - name : "Secure Yaml Updates"